whyjz/ac-subglacial-lakes/jupyter-book/supplement.md

-# Supplementary information for "Widespread and rapid dynamics of subglacial and proglacial-subglacial water in the Canadian Arctic"
+# Supplementary information for "Widespread and rapid dynamics of subglacial water in the Canadian Arctic"

 Whyjay Zheng [1]*, Wesley Van Wychen [2] and Tian Li [3]